Delvin09/DataStructures/README.md

 # DataStructures
-Examples of data structures in C# for studens
+Examples of data structures in C# for the studens